Explicit Riemann-Roch spaces in the Hilbert class field: Interpolation on algebraic curves

 \section{Interpolation on algebraic curves}

 In this section we recall two classical applications of interpolation on algebraic curves over finite fields and illustrate the benefit of $\bK[G]$-module structures in this context.
 Section \ref{sec:multens} is concerned with the multiplication tensor in finite fields.
-In Sections \ref{sec:geocod} and \ref{sec:deco} we see that geometric codes associated to $G$-equivariant divisors can be encoded in quasi-linear time and decoded in quasi-quadratic time if $G$ is abelian, acts freely, and is big enough.
+In Sections \ref{sec:geocod} and \ref{sec:deco} we see that geometric codes associated to $G$-equivariant divisors can be encoded in quasi-linear time and decoded in quasi-quadratic time if $G$ is commutative, acts freely, and the code is long enough.